Whiplash Symptoms – Guide To Signs Of Whiplash

 - How is whiplash treated?

-- How long does it take to recover from whiplash?
+- Also, how long does it take to recover from whiplash?

 - What happens if you leave whiplash untreated?

-If at any point you have any questions or would like to learn more about symptoms of whiplash, our personal injury claims team is on hand to take your call.
-Accessible 24 hours a day, 7 days per week, you can reach them by:
+If you have questions or want to learn more about the symptoms of whiplash, our personal injury claims team can help.
+We’re on hand to take your call about whiplash symptoms, and we’re accessible 24 hours a day, 7 days per week.
+You can reach them by:

 - Calling 0800 073 8804